 If that shoe doesn’t do it for you, we have a whole bunch more that will change the way your Orangetheory feels forever!

 ||CHECK MEN’S PRICECHECK WOMEN’S PRICE|

 Nike has been upping their game in terms of shoe technology in the past decade.
 Many of their latest shoes have been entirely athlete-informed, meaning they’ve taken real-life, real-person data and feedback into consideration when manufacturing their shoes.

 The Metcon 6 is one of their best cross-trainers.
 It’s perfect for Orangetheory for a variety of reasons!

 First, it’s an incredibly breathable shoe.
-Just glancing at it shows larger-than-average mesh pores to allow for increased airflow through the shoe (18% more than its predecessor, the Metcon 5).
+A quick glance reveals larger-than-average mesh pores to allow for increased airflow through the shoe (18% more than its predecessor, the Metcon 5).
 No matter how intense you’re going, your feet will be cool and ventilated.